python-trio/trio/README.rst

      maybe as minimal extension to the existing thing, open_nursery(autoclose=False), only closes when cancelled?

-   - according to the docs on Windows, with overlapped I/o you can still get WSAEWOULDBLOCK ("too many outstanding overlapped requests").
-No-one on the internet seems to have any idea when this actually occurs or why.
-Twisted has a FIXME b/c they don't handle it, just propagate the error out.

    - possible improved robustness ("quality of implementation") ideas:
      - if an abort callback fails, discard that task but clean up the others (instead of discarding all)